 Khaki and navy aren't the classic look that navy and white are known to create, but this variation is a modern style that's still pretty universal.
 You can go in either direction (as in the top or bottom can be navy and vice versa), but we favor the khaki blazer with navy pants.
 Maybe it's from wearing khaki pants for so many years that we just like the deviation.

-There is a lot of solid color in this getup.
-That makes it inferior for the beach (and you really shouldn’t be wearing a blazer to the beach) but versatile for pretty much anywhere else.
+There is a lot of solid color in this outfit.
+That makes it inferior for the beach (and you really shouldn't be wearing a blazer to the beach) but versatile for pretty much anywhere else.
 You can wear navy shorts with your blazer when you sail the seas.
-You can go for chino style pants when you hit the club.
-The only limit is your creativity, and no matter how you do it, you’re still rocking a classic.
+You can go for chino-style pants when you hit the club.
+The only limit is your creativity, and no matter how you do it, you're still rocking a classic.

 Gray Wool and Navy

-For a bonus variation, you can trade the slacks for blue jeans, but make sure they’re dark.
-And, obviously, the formality goes out the window with this move.
+You can trade the slacks for blue jeans for a bonus variation, but make sure they're dark.
+And the formality goes out the window with this move.
 If you are going to work jeans into your blazer ensembles, you might benefit from spending a few minutes learning about styling sneakers.

-We’re really stepping away from tradition here.
+We're stepping away from tradition here.
 The all-gray blazer combo is not a suit.
-It’s important that you understand this concept.
-All of these combos are about color contrast, and considering how grays work, you can get a poppin’ contrast out of a light and dark gray.
+You must understand this concept.
+All of these combos are about color contrast, and considering how grays work, you can get a poppin' contrast out of a light and dark gray.